Sha Po Lang (杀破狼) is a steampunk danmei novel written by Priest. It is published first on the Chinese web novel site JJWXC.

-- Hotter and Sexier: The author doesn't write sex scenes in her stories; at best, she only hints at them.
+- Hotter and Sexier: The author doesn't write sex scenes in her stories (primarily due to the Chinese censorship laws surrounding pornography, which many danmei writers have to deal with); at best, she only hints at them.
 The audio drama actually features a few scenes of the main couple getting physically intimate.

 - I Have Many Names: Many characters have a birth name and a courtesy name.
 In the case of those from the family, they also get a third name in the form of a regnal title.

 - King Incognito: Gu Yun and Shen Yi serve the royal family and are members of what's essentially the royal military, with the Gu Yun being the leader of said military and Shen Yi being his right-hand man.
 In the early chapters of the story, they posed as a teacher and sort-of-cripple, respectively, in Yanhui to watch over Chang Geng.

 - Kissing Cousins: Overlaps with Incest Is Relative.
 Gu Yun is Chang Geng's adoptive rather than biological father, but Chang Geng is nevertheless torn by how his feelings for the former extend beyond simply platonic and filial.
 However, one of the novel's extra chapters reveal that their relationship is still consanguineous by virtue of the late emperor of Great Liang, as Chang Geng is the emperor's illegitimate son while Gu Yun was born from the union between the emperor's sister/daughter and the former patriarch of the Gu family — which would make Chang Geng and Gu Yun distant cousins.